dt-orders/keptn-orders-setup/README.md

 This will install the Keptn control plane components into your cluster.

+The install will take 5-10 minutes to perform.

-Internally, this script will take several minutes to run and will perform the following:
+NOTE: Internally, this script will perform the following:
 1. clone https://github.com/keptn/keptn into the a keptn subfolder.
 The keptn branch the script uses is specified in the ```creds.json``` file.
-1. copy the values we already captured in the ```2-defineWorkshopInputs.sh``` script and use then toe create the creds.json file and the creds_dt.json expected by ```keptn/install/scripts/defineCredentials.sh``` and ```defineDynatraceCredentials.sh``` scripts
+1. copy the values we already captured in the ```2-defineWorkshopInputs.sh``` script and use to create the creds.json file and the creds_dt.json expected by ```keptn/install/scripts/defineCredentials.sh``` and ```defineDynatraceCredentials.sh``` scripts
 1. run the ```keptn/install/scripts/defineCredentials.sh``` and ```defineDynatraceCredentials.sh``` scripts
 1. run the 'Show Keptn', 'Show Dynatrace' and 'Show Jenkins' helper scripts